-Breastfeeding out of the comfort on your home is not a walk in the park.
+Breastfeeding out of the comfort of your home is not a walk in the park.

-Now let me just preface this by saying, if you’re one of those women who truly don’t mind whipping out a boob in public, then you have it a little bit easier.
+Now let me just preface this by saying, if you’re one of those women who truly doesn’t mind whipping out a boob in public, then you have it a little bit easier.

 But if you’re more like me and like to cover up a little bit when you breastfeed in public, you’re going to hate it.